DIY Baby Nursery Ideas on a Budget

 • Wall anchors, stud finder, extra screws, furniture pads

-• Paint tools (tray liners, drop cloths, sanding blocks)
+• Paint tools (tray liners, drop cloths, surface prep pads)

 • Electrical bits (dimmers, cord covers, extra bulbs)